-As software development gets more and more complex, Model-Driven Engineering (MDE) is becoming the standard for some software industries.
-Safety-critical system development is an example area for this also, it is one of the most used industries for MDE methodologies.
-MDE helps the development team to reduce the complexity of the software development process with abstraction.
-With the larger software systems, even the entire development team cannot catch up with the whole system design.
-But, abstraction helps the whole team (including non-developers) to understand the basic software design.
-Models apply abstraction on software development with two features: reduction and mapping [1].
+Model-Driven Engineering (MDE) is becoming a standard for software development in a number of software industries.
+MDE aims to help the development team to reduce the complexity of the software development process via abstraction.
+With large software systems, even the entire development team cannot fully understand the whole system architecture and design.
+But abstraction can help the whole team (including non-developers) to understand the basic software design.
+Models apply abstraction on software development based on two key principles: decomposition and mapping [1].
+Decomposition involves breaking large problems (and large designs) into parts, while mapping involves the transformation of one abstraction into a related abstraction.
+These two key principles are inherent in MDE approaches to software development.